Josh Kalis: Personal life

 Unlike most professionals, Kalis has not remained in California for the entire duration of his career and has resided in various cities, both within and outside of the US.
 Kalis has lived in Grand Rapids in Michigan (where he grew up), Chicago, Philadelphia, Dallas, San Diego, Barcelona, and San Francisco.
 Dyrdek has stated:

 He's truly lived in all of like the true skate meccas for pure street skating.
 You know what I mean?
 Like no one else has done that.
 When SF was cracking, he moved to SF.
 When Philly was resurging, he moved to Philly and blew Philly up.
 When LOVE Park went down, he made the movement to spending six months a year in Barcelona.
 And then he desperately tried to turn Chicago into Philly.
 That didn't work out so hard.
 And he is pure of, wake up in your house and go skate raw street.
 And it's one of the purest, pure street skateboarding careers.

-As of 2012, Kalis resides in Carlsbad, California, US, with his wife and 2 daughters.
+Josh Kalis has lived in many places throughout his career.
+His name is synonymous with skateboarding in Philadelphia, San Francisco, and Chicago.
+In 2012, Kalis resided in Carlsbad, California, US, with his wife and two daughters but as of 2018 he left southern California to return to Grand Rapids and has been currently residing in Michigan.